 If you never thought you could create a professional invoice using a free tool such as Google Docs, then you are wrong.
 Unlike Microsoft Word, Google Docs is entirely free to use, and what’s more, it has numerous templates that you can use, including invoicing.

-You can download your invoice as pdf and send it to your clients.
+You can download your invoice as a pdf and send it to your clients.
 Although this might look old-fashioned, it gets the work done.

 This is yet another free invoicing tool that you can use for all your invoicing needs.
-You simply need to go to the website and get straight into the editing mode.
+You simply need to go to the website and get straight into editing mode.
 Even though the tool isn’t so much customizable, at least you get a professional invoice created freely without having a watermark placed on your document.

 For those that have been interacting with business tools for quite a while, you must have heard about Zoho software developers.
 This tool is easily customizable to fit your needs, and you can create your invoice and download it as a pdf to send to your clients.
 The free version is pretty impressive if you’re only looking for the basic features.
 The paid versions have better features and what’s more, is that you will not get the watermark branded on your invoices.